musana-engineering/musana.engineering.github.io/_posts/2024-06-09-platform-engineering-on-k8s-part2.markdown

                 dataKey: body.requester_email
               dest: spec.arguments.parameters.5.value
 {% endhighlight %}
+The parameters section defines how the **compute-provision-workflow** receives and maps input data from the webhook event triggered by the **compute-provision-sensor**.
+These parameters allow the workflow to dynamically configure itself based on the request payload received from the webhook.
+Additionally, they map the values from the webhook payload to the input variables that Terraform expects for provisioning the requested resources.
+For example, the parameter:

+{% highlight javascript %}
+- src:
+    dependencyName: webhook
+    dataKey: body.region
+  dest: spec.arguments.parameters.0.value
+{% endhighlight %}

+maps the value from the region field in the webhook payload's body to the first input parameter that Terraform expects.
+This allows Terraform to provision the resources in the specified region based on the value provided by the developer through the webhook request.

 - ### Compute Provisioning Workflow
 The **compute-provision-workflow** is triggered by the **compute-provision-sensor** in response to events received from the **/compute** webhook endpoint.
 Upon receiving the event from the sensor, the workflow executes a series of steps to provision the requested resources using Terraform.
 The workflow follows these general stages: